Our standards for student supervision and assessment have been in effect since 28 January 2019.

 If you can’t find what you’re looking for, feel free to email us.

-These standards aim to give approved education institutions (AEIs) and practice learning partners the flexibility to develop creative approaches to education, while still being accountable for the local delivery and management of approved programmes in line with our standards.
+Our standards aim to give approved education institutions and practice learning partners the flexibility to develop creative approaches to education.
+While still being accountable for the local delivery and management of approved programmes in line with our standards.

-The structure of the standards follow the student journey:
+The structure of our standards follow the students journey through their education:

 Find out what needs to be in place to deliver safe and effective learning experiences for nursing and midwifery students in practice.